 These molecules are found mainly in petroleum but living organisms, eukaryotic or prokaryotic, contain frequently hydrocarbons which are directly derived from fatty acids.
 They are known to be present in living matter since 1892 when Shall C (Chem Ber 1892, 25, 1489) identified undecane in ants, and Etard A (C R Acad Sci Paris 1892, 114, 364) identified eicosane in Bryonia dioica.

 Those found in petroleum (and in the environment) are considered as mineral oil hydrocarbons or mineral oil products containing 10 to about 50 carbon atoms.
-Crude mineral oils are by far the predominant source of these compounds, but equivalent products can be synthesised from coal, natural gas or biomass.
-Mineral oil hydrocarbons comprise complex mixtures, principally of straight and branched open-chain alkanes (paraffins) but also largely alkylated cycloalkanes (naphthenes).
+Crude mineral oils are by far the predominant source of these compounds, but equivalent products can be synthesized from coal, natural gas or biomass.
+Mineral oils are complex mixtures of hydrocarbons, principally of straight and branched open-chain alkanes (paraffins) but also largely alkylated cycloalkanes (naphthenes) and aromatic hydrocarbons including mainly alkyl-substituted poly aromatic hydrocarbons.

 These lipids are distinct from the terpenoid hydrocarbons.
 They have usually a straight chain of up to about 36 carbon atoms but may also be branched, with one or more methyl groups attached at almost any point of the chain.
 Usually, the methyl group is near the end of the chain (iso or anteiso).
 They are either saturated or unsaturated (mono or diunsaturated).
 In contrast with the diversity of methyl-branched alkanes found in insect species, n-alkanes predominate in plants.
 Among the least polar components of plant surface lipids hydrocarbons with the odd number carbon chains (C15 up to C33) are predominant.